netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-organization.md

 Our fictional organization, TLE Consulting, is structured as follows:

 ### NetBox System Users
-TLE Consulting's two Network Engineers, Eric and Susan will be set up with their own user accounts as they will be the two main administrators of the NetBox System.
+TLE Consulting's two awesome Network Engineers, Eric and Susan will be set up with their own user accounts as they will be the two main administrators of the NetBox System.

 ### Tenancy
 In NetBox most core objects can be associated with a tenant and this conveys ownership of the object.
 For example a managed service provider can associate network devices with individual customers.